api-platform/website/src/con/data/2022/faq.md

 ## Where does the event take place and how do we get there?
 API Platform Con will take place in Lille, meeting point of European cities and touristic capital of the Flemish region.
 The conferences are held in [Euratechnologies](https://www.euratechnologies.com/), the 1st startup incubator and accelerator in Europe.
-The main track (English-speaking talks) will be streamed online.
+Both tracks (in English and in French) will be streamed online.

 ## Can I access to a car park?